appsmithorg/appsmith/contributions/CodeContributionsGuidelines.md

 #### What not to do:
 1. Work on issues without informing the maintainer.
 Please get them assigned to yourself first.
 Comment on the issue if you are intrested.
 2. Naming lengthy branches.
-3. Create PR(s) without proper proper description.
+3. Create PR(s) without proper description.
 4. Requesting for review without latest release pull on PR.
 5. Raising PR(s) without tests.
 6. Not going though the code contibution guidelines before first contribution.
 Just kidding, you are already here 😉